AlmasB/FXGL/README.md

 ## Why?

-* No native libraries, 0 setup required
+* No native libraries, no setup required
 * Simple and clean API
 * Brings real-world game development techniques to JavaFX